6 ways to keep your power bill down during lockdown

 - Draught-proof your home by sealing gaps and cracks in your walls, ceilings and doors.

 See this blog post for more information on how to save money on your power bill this winter.

 6. Take advantage of the Winter Energy Payment

 The Winter Energy Payment is a government initiative that provides vulnerable households with weekly payments to offset the cost of heating over the winter months.
-As part of the government’s $12.1 billion COVID-19 spending package, the Winter Energy Payment for 2020 has been doubled to the following:
+The Winter Energy Payment for 2021 are: